LGBTQ rights in Afghanistan: Social attitudes

 In 2009, Afghan author Hamid Zaher published a memoir, It Is Your Enemy Who is Dock-Tailed, about his experience as a gay man growing up in and later fleeing Afghanistan.
 The book was released in English in 2012 under the title Overcoming: Alone Against the World.

-In 2012, Nemat Sadat, a human rights activist and former professor of political science at the American University of Afghanistan, mobilized an LGBT movement and on August 22, 2013, he became one of the first public figures to come out as gay and campaign for LGBT rights, gender freedom, and sexual liberation.
+In 2012, Nemat Sadat, a human rights activist and former professor of political science at the American University of Afghanistan, mobilized an LGBTQ movement and on August 22, 2013, he became one of the first public figures to come out as gay and campaign for LGBTQ rights, gender freedom, and sexual liberation.
 Sadat is considered to have broken the taboos on cross-dressing and homosexuality in Afghanistan.

 While gay Afghans may have been assaulted by certain state officers, the government at the time was not actively persecuting the community, and gay people could openly socialize in safe places.
 This situation changed after the Taliban takeover of the country in August 2021; CNN began corresponding with a 32-year-old gay, Christian, Hazara man who was then hiding in a house's basement in Kabul with his younger brother to avoid capture by the Taliban.
 CNN confirmed the man's identity through human rights activists.
 The man, whom CNN named "Ahmed" for his safety, was seeking ways to escape the country.

-A survey revealed that the lives of LGBT people in Afghanistan have “dramatically worsened” under Taliban rule.
-The report by Human Rights Watch recorded nearly 60 cases of targeted violence against LGBT people, which highlighted cases of violence, gang-rape and death threats.
+A survey revealed that the lives of LGBTQ people in Afghanistan have “dramatically worsened” under Taliban rule.
+The report by Human Rights Watch recorded nearly 60 cases of targeted violence against LGBTQ people, which highlighted cases of violence, gang-rape and death threats.